 - 1 teaspoon cumin

-Once the timer goes off, allow the pressure to release naturally for at least 10 minutes.
-Then, you may manually release the rest of the pressure.
+- Once the timer goes off, allow the pressure to release naturally for 20 minutes, then vent any remaining pressure manually.

-Use an immersion blender to blend the beans to the desired consistency.
-Add in more of the cooking liquid if you need it.
-The beans will appear runny at first, but will thicken considerably as they cool.
+- Use an immersion blender to blend the beans to the desired consistency, adding some of the reserved liquid as needed.
+The beans will continue to thicken as they cool.
 Add more salt to taste.
 Serve with any desired toppings and enjoy!